 First up, push-ups.
-They're one of the most popular bodyweight exercises for the upper body, putting your chest, shoulders and triceps to work in one workout.
-They're great, and there are so many different ways to do them!
+They’re one of the most popular bodyweight exercises for the upper body, putting your chest, shoulders and triceps to work in one workout.
+They’re great, and there are so many different ways to do them!
 If you have trouble doing a push-up, you can always use your knees to build up strength first.
 Once they become easier, move to full push-ups.
-To make things harder, you can then try decline or incline push ups.
+To make things harder, you can then try decline or incline push-ups.

-You might not hit your triceps to their fullest extent just from push ups, and that's where tricep dips come in.
-Tricep dips are another excellent bodyweight exercise for upper body.
+You might not hit your triceps to their fullest extent just from push-ups, and that’s where tricep dips come in.
+Tricep dips are another excellent bodyweight exercise for the upper body.
 They hit the triceps hard and fast!
 Use a chair or anything elevated and bend your arms to a 90-degree angle, lowering yourself to the floor.
 Press back upwards and go again for a full set.

-Pull ups are by no means an easy feat, and that’s why there are so many different types.
-When you finally master the pull up, they are awesome back builders and will target your upper body as a whole.
-Pull ups are probably the most effective upper body toning exercise out there.
+Pull-ups are by no means an easy feat, and that’s why there are so many different types.
+When you finally master the pull-up, they are awesome back builders and will target your upper body as a whole.
+Pull-ups are probably the most effective upper body toning exercise out there.

 Your deltoids are bigger than you think, and they are responsible for most of your upper body strength.
-Shoulder press ups are a great way to make sure your deltoids are working as hard as they need to.
+Shoulder press-ups are a great way to make sure your deltoids are working as hard as they need to.
 The idea is to keep your hands and your feet on the floor and push your glutes upwards until your body is in an upside-down V shape.
 Then do a press-up like motion, lowering your shoulders to the floor and back up.
 Another great bodyweight exercise for upper body strength!

 You can’t forget about your abs when you’re looking at toning your upper body.
 Few ab exercises are better than bicycle crunches; they are incredibly effective at hitting the upper, lower and mid abs all at the same time, as well as your obliques.
 What more could you ask for!
 Make sure you keep your elbows outwards and twist your torso so that they touch your knee in the middle.

-These six bodyweight exercises for upper body should be enough to give you a seriously effective workout, without the need for any weights.
+These six bodyweight exercises for the upper body should be enough to give you a seriously effective workout, without the need for any weights.
 They’re amazing for every muscle group you could need in your upper body